gesellix/maven-gradle-resolution/README.md

 Maven does consider those exclusions, so that they won't appear in the compile classpath.
 Gradle seems to ignore those exclusions, so they actually do appear in the compile classpath.

+An issue regarding the different dependency resolution mechanisms shows that Maven and Gradle do in fact have different semantics: [gradle/issues/1473](https://github.com/gradle/gradle/issues/1473).